Revised: September 24, 2014

-The Oregon Department of Transportation (ODOT) is rehabilitating two bridges on SW Barbur Boulevard (OR 99W), just south of Capitol Highway in the Hillsdale area.
-The start of preliminary construction will be the week of June 2, 2014.
-The single lane closures will start on Tuesday, June 10.
+The Oregon Department of Transportation (ODOT) is rehabilitating two bridges on SW Barbur Boulevard (OR 99W), just south of Capitol Highway in the Hillsdale area. .
+The single lane closures will started on Tuesday, June 10.

 Background: The Newbury Street and Vermont Street bridges were built in 1934 to cross two ravines.
 Both are in need of repair due to water seeping inside the joints which causes the steel rebar inside the bridge deck to rust as well as other damage.